Ornaments for the Pet in Your Family

 free Christmas cross stitch pattern of dog holding stocking.

-These free Christmas cross stitch patterns are some nice small Christmas motifs.
+- free Christmas cross stitch pattern Christmas Mitten...

 free large Christmas cross stitch pattern of vintage greeting card.

 - Christmas Cross Stitch Pattern Teddy Bear